 For what it is, Diamond Naturals Adult Dry Dog Food is relatively inexpensive.
 It is half the price of other options on this list.
 However, it isn’t necessarily the best bang for your buck.
 Still, it may be a good option for those on a budget.

-It includes real lamb and fish protein – both of which are high-quality options for most canines.
+It includes real lamb and fish protein, both of which are high-quality options for most canines.
 However, it does include a lot of low-quality grains in the ingredient list.
 For example, the second ingredient is ground white rice.
-While whole grain can be relatively healthy, refined grains aren’t.
+While whole grains can be relatively healthy, refined grains aren’t.
 We recommend avoiding them whenever possible.

 The protein content of this food is also relatively low.
 It is only 23%, which is lower than most options on the market.
 Fat isn’t much better at 14%.
 Both of these percentages could be much higher!

 We did like that this food includes plenty of added vitamins and antioxidants, including omega-3s and omega-6s.
 These two fatty acids can help support your dog’s coat and skin.